Automate Background Removal

 In this first post, I will teach you how to set up a photo studio at home on a bootstrapped budget.
-You will be surprised to see how easily you can turn your living room (or spare bedroom, garage, etc.) into your own home photography studio so that you can consistently produce quality product images for your online store.
+You will be surprised to see how easily you can turn your living room (or spare bedroom, garage, etc.) into your own home photography studio so that you can consistently produce quality white background product images for your online store.
 The home photo studio below cost less than $300 USD to set up (with camera!), and you will be pleasantly surprised with the results.

 You can use this setup to shoot a range of products such as clothing, footwear, accessories, jewelry, and more!
 Let's get started.